henriquesimoes/xxix-pibic/README.md

-# An Exploratory Analysis of Linear Epitopes and Associated Antibody Complementarity-Determining Regions in the Immune Epitope Database
+# An Exploratory Analysis of Linear Epitopes and Associated Antibody CDRs in the IEDB

-Here are source codes used in the analysis made in the paper "An Exploratory Analysis of Linear Epitopes and Associated Antibody Complementarity-Determining Regions in the Immune Epitope Database", presented in the _XXIX Congresso de Iniciação Científica da Unicamp_ (XXIX Unicamp's Scientific Initiation Congress).
+Here are source codes used in the analysis made in the paper "An Exploratory Analysis of Linear Epitopes and Associated Antibody Complementarity-Determining Regions in the Immune Epitope Database", presented in the [_XXIX Congresso de Iniciação Científica da Unicamp_][xxix-pibic] (XXIX Unicamp's Scientific Initiation Congress).

 ## Repository Structure